NEUBIAS/training-resources/_includes/big_image_file_formats/lazy_load_tiff_stack_imagej_gui.md

 #### Key points

-- "Bio-Formats Importer" with the "Open virtual" option allows you to lazy load image data into Fiji
+- "Bio-Formats Importer" with the **open virtual** option allows you to **lazy load XY planes** from image data into Fiji
-- "Bio-Formats Importer" only supports plane-wise lazy loading from a single resolution level
+- **TIFF stacks are chunked as XY planes** and within the planes as Y strips; lazy loading planes is typically supported by reader libraries, lazy-loading strips is less supported (and may not be efficient because it may be faster to just load the whole plane anyway).
-- TIFF stacks are internally plane-wise chunked
+- The ImageJ viewer is **blocking**; BigDataViewer is **not blocking**, i.e. you can move around while data is being loaded.